By: Vanessa M.

 Scenario 1

-If your business name doesn’t appear on the first page of his search list, you are already losing him and other potential customers searching for the same products.
+If your business name doesn’t appear on the first page of his search list, you are already losing her and other potential customers searching for the same products.

 Remember, people rarely visit the second or third pages of the Google search page.